VasiliuIonela/Project-OrangeHRM/README.md

 classifications.
 To add an entry, go to Admin>> Job>> Job Categories and click on “Add”
 *  Work Shifts: In this feature the HR Admin can define work shifts for an individual or a group of employees.
 To add an entry, go to Admin>> Job>> Work Shifts and click “Add”.
+**Organization**
+All information about the organization, the structure and locations are defined here:
+* General Information
+Basic details of the company can be entered on this screen.
+To start adding information, go to Admin>> Organization>> General Information and click “Edit”.
+* Locations
+Under Locations, the HR admin can add details of sites and branches of the company.
+You are also able to track the number of employees working for a particular location once employees are tagged to the locations when building up the PIM Module.
+To add a location go to Admin>>Organization>>Location and click “Add”.
+Click “Save” once the fields are added.
+* Structure*
+This feature allows the admin to define the hierarchy of the company by defining sub units.
+Since the parent company is already defined in the General Information, it would automatically appear in the Company Structure screen.
+ You need to define the company name of the parent company before you create the Company Structure.
+ **Qualifications**
+This feature allows you to define all information with regards to employees’ qualifications.
+The sub-menu consists of:
+● Skills
+● Education
+● Licenses
+● Languages

 # 1 Testing Section
 ## 1.1 Test Planning
 The Test Plan is designed to describe all details of testing for the Admin module from the OrangeHRM Application.
 This Plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan.